ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - Looked at hubs from general, individual, and comparative levels
 - Modelled how changes in an individual hub can be tracked over time, comparing itself now to itself in a previous state

-Thanks to CHA and the organisers for opening your doors to us for this challenge!
+Thanks to CHA and the organisers for opening your doors to us for this challenge.
 We learned a lot and we hope we were able to contribute in a meaningful way to the important work you are doing for women, for migrants and for those at risk from isolation.